 - Loan to be extended without collateral;

-- Aggregate amount of loans, given for income generation, is not less than 50 per cent of the total loans given by the MFIs;
+- The aggregate amount of loans, given for income generation, is not less than 50 per cent of the total loans given by the MFIs;

-- Loan is repayable on weekly, fortnightly or monthly instalments at the choice of the borrower.
+- The loan is repayable on weekly, fortnightly or monthly installments at the choice of the borrower.

 Step 1: Register a Company

 Step 2: Raise authorized and paid-up capital to Rs.2 crore